Talk Years: 2023

 Anthony is a freshman at Portsmouth High School and enjoys playing his many guitars, skiing, fishing, drawing, and hanging out with friends.
 Lulu is a fifth grader at Little Harbour School.
 She enjoys playing the violin and performing in plays at school and with the Seacoast Rep PAPA, Player’s Ring, and Portsmouth Music and Arts Center.

-After traveling thousands of miles on back roads and highways to speak to kids at 350 middle and high schools throughout New England, former New Hampshire Chief Justice Broderick shares...Beyond STEM: Why College Students Need Shakespeare Now More Than Ever
+After traveling thousands of miles on back roads and highways to speak to kids at 350 middle and high schools throughout New England, former New Hampshire Chief Justice Broderick shares...Evolving Our Humanity: Lessons From the African Elephant

 Storyteller and former Varsity baseball player, Kieran Rhodes, is an alternative singer-songwriter.
 In his sophomore year at Berklee College of Music, Kieran debuted as a contestant on the 17th season...Portsmouth School of Ballet – “Daffodils”